corey-schneider/inky-phat-messenger/README.md

   - Click `Bot` on the left column and then `Reset Token` on the right
   - Copy your `TOKEN` and be sure not to share it with anyone.
 Paste it in `config/config.json` under `discord > token`
     - You may also enter your discord handle there too. _Be sure to include your hash tag and numbers._ This will act as a whitelist, only messages from `discord > allowed_user` will change the message on the inky phat, but you may also leave it blank to allow anyone in the server to change the message
+  - Still in the `Bot` section, scroll down to the *Privileged Gateway Intents* section.
+Enable the following 3 toggles:
+    - `PRESENCE INTENT`
+    - `SERVER MEMBERS INTENT`
+    - `MESSAGE CONTENT INTENT`
   - Click `OAuth2` in the left column.
 Select the dropdown `URL Generator`, check `bot` under the `SCOPES` section.
 Under `BOT PERMISSIONS`, check `Send Messages`, `Manage Messages`, `Read Message History`
   - You should now see a link at the bottom of `SCOPES` ending with `&scope=bot` - visit this link.
 It should ask which server you'd like to attach the bot to - select the server made in the 2nd step